Every single year

 Monthly surplus reinvested

 Our community is made up of eco-conscious young adults who have the time and passion to help with our beach cleanups.
 We grow through flyers and brochures that spread the word and invite more people to join.
-Our volunteers are the backbone of PikaThrift — together we're building a movement that helps both people and the planet.
+Our volunteers are the backbone of Pikathrift.
+Together we are building a movement that helps both people and the planet.

 • Had to pivot from our original idea